 Patient name: Date:

-Spouse / partner name: -
+Spouse / partner name:

+Provider of Frozen Oocyte.

+We (I) plan to use oocyte from:

+□ Banked Donor Oocyte:□ Me /autologous:□ Other (specify arrangement):

+Initials: /

 Provider of Sperm.

 We (I) plan to use sperm from:

-Spouse / partner

-Donor (specify name or number): Other (specify arrangement):
+☐ Spouse / partner ☐ Donor (specify name or number): ☐ Other (specify arrangement):

-Initials:/
+Initials: /

 Carrier of embryos.

-We (I) plan to transfer the embryos into: Me, the intended parent A Gestational Carrier if known, her name:
+We (I) plan to transfer the embryos into:

+☐ Me, the intended parent ☐ A Gestational Carrierif known, her name:

+Initials: /

+Method of Insemination.

+We (I) acknowledge that we (I) have discussed the need for ICSI with our (my) physician and understand, agree and consent that:

+☐ ICSI will be used.

 Initials:/

-Method of Insemination.

-We (I) acknowledge that we (I) have discussed the possibility of the need for ICSI with our (my) physician and understand, agree and consent that:

-- ICSI will be used.

-- ICSI will not be used.

-- □ ICSI will not be used, unless the semen at time of egg retrieval is sub-optimal based on the best medical judgment of the USF IVF lab, or the initial fertilization is poor.
-In these cases ICSI may be used.
-We (I) understand that we (I) will be notified if ICSI is performed.

-Limit on Number Inseminated?

-Initials: / ----------- -- --- --

-Regarding the number of eggs to expose to sperm, we (I) choose: Inseminate ALL Mature Eggs Inseminate SOME Mature Eggs Number or fraction of eggs to be exposed to sperm: Initials:/

-Plan for Eggs NOT Inseminated (if applicable).

-Regarding the eggs not exposed to sperm for fertilization we (I) choose:

-Freeze for my later use

-Freeze with intent to donate to another person or couple

-Discard.
-This disposal will follow ASRM Ethical Guidelines.
-These extra eggs will no longer be available for attempting a pregnancy.

 Plan for Embryos NOT Transferred.

-Regarding the disposition of embryos not transferred, we (I) elect the following option:
+Regarding the disposition of e embryos not transferred, we (I) elect the fo ollowing option:

-- Freeze Excess Embryos for my/our own use - Greeze Excess Embryos to donate to another person/couple - Discard Excess Embryos.
+□ Freeze Excess Embryos for my/our own use □ Freeze Excess Embryos to donate to another person/couple □ Discard Excess Embryos.
 This disposal will follow ASRM Ethical Guidelines.
 These extra embryos will no longer be available for attempting a pregnancy.

-Initials: /
+Initials:/

-Plan for Preimplantation Genetic Testing / Screening.
+Plan for Preimplantat ion Genetic Testing / Screeni ng.

-We (I) choose: No genetic testing / screening of embryos Genetic testing of all blastocysts no matter how few are available able Initials:/
+We (I) choose: No genetic testing / screening of embryos Genetic testing of all blastocysts no matter how few are available

+Initials:/

 Patient signature:

 Partner / spouse signature:

 USF IVF Staff signature:

 Date: